Quantum Perceptron Revisited: Computational-Statistical Tradeoffs: Hybrid quantum perceptron: an improved perceptron learning

-\end{citedthm} \begin{proof} See the Supplementary Material. \end{proof} The bound obtained in the classical online setting is equal to $\frac{1}{N+1}\E_{S\sim \cD^{N+1}}\left(\min(M(S),{1}/{\gamma_S^2})\right)$, where $M(S)$ is the number of updates made by the algorithm after training over $S$~\citep[Theorem 8.9]{mohri2018foundations}.
+The bound obtained in the classical online setting is equal to $\frac{1}{N+1}\E_{S\sim \cD^{N+1}}\left(\min(M(S),{1}/{\gamma_S^2})\right)$, where $M(S)$ is the number of updates made by the algorithm after training over $S$~\citep[Theorem 8.9]{mohri2018foundations}.
 Theorem~\ref{th:generalization_quantum_perceptron} shows that \QPercep can give considerable improvement in generalization over the classical online perceptron algorithm.
 However, the guarantee given is not a high probability bound, since it holds only for the expected error of the hypothesis returned by the algorithm.